 If you like to explore on your own, you can also choose to trek along the trails through rice fields and bamboo forests, enjoying the fresh air and observing the lives of local people along the way.

-You may like: Sapa Tour 3 days: Scenic Panorama
+You may also like: Sapa Tour 3 days: Scenic Panorama

 Ta Van village is one of the most ancient villages in the Northwest mountainous region, located in Muong Hoa Valley, Sapa.
-According to some historical documents and local legends, the village has been home to mainly Red Dao and Mong ethnic for centuries.
+Historical documents and local legends suggest that the village has been home to the Red Dao and Hmong ethnic groups for centuries.
 This is fertile land thanks to its location along the Muong Hoa stream and the prosperous terrace fields, helping people maintain a long-standing agricultural tradition.

 Through many time changes, this village still retains its wildness and unique traditional culture.
 The simple wooden houses, customs, and daily routines associated with agricultural life and ancestor worship are still fully preserved.
 In particular, the architecture of the Red Dao houses and the sophisticated brocade patterns reflect the sophistication in the cultural life of the people here.